CLARITY -- Comparing heterogeneous data using dissimiLARITY: Results

-Though in the limit of an infinite number of linguistic features, there exists a ``true'' matrix induced by the history-of-change graph, in practice we have to work with estimates of such true matrices from a finite amount of data.
-To achieve a reasonable estimate, we need many individual features, which in practice requires automatic methods for inferring both phonetic and lexical similarity.
-As our data, we use one of the largest existing historical-linguistic datasets, NorthEuraLex v0.9 \cite{NorthEuraLex}, which stores phonetic transcriptions of words expressing 1016 different meanings in over a hundred languages.
+Our data come from one of the largest existing historical-linguistic datasets, NorthEuraLex v0.9 \cite{NorthEuraLex}, which stores phonetic transcriptions of words expressing 1016 different meanings in over a hundred languages.
 We focus on the 36 Indo-European languages in NorthEuraLex, for which we computed measures of both phonetic and lexical dissimilarity using a state-of-the-art method \cite{Dellert-2018}, as discussed in more detail in Sec.~\ref{sec:methodsling}.
-Fig.~\ref{fig:linguistic}a-b) illustrates that the resulting dissimilarity matrices for Phonetic and Lexical look very much alike.
-This is due both to the two real-world processes of change being correlated, and to additional method-specific source of correlation, namely the fact that our computational methods ultimately recover both Phonetic and Lexical change from the same low-level phonetic data.